christopherchapman.org

 Website Dedication

-There is no danger of this topic becoming irrelevant any time soon, so there will be periodic updates to come.
+This is my June 7, 2026 update to this web page and the corresponding video.
+There is no danger of this topic becoming irrelevant any time soon, so there will be many updates to come!

 Much of the content of both is fiction.

-With respect to the job market, many advertisements fall into one of the 3 categories below:
+With respect to employment posts, many posts fall into one of the 3 categories below:

 This web page will focus ghost jobs.